 Finding the best beaches in the Dubrovnik area isn’t rocket science.
-If you are like me, though, you just wanna head straight to the greatest beaches on your Croatia beach vacation.
+If you are like me, though, you just want to head straight to the most incredible beaches on your Croatia beach vacation.
 Am I right?
 Okay, let’s rock and roll with the best beaches in Dubrovnik (in no particular order)

 This family-friendly public beach is said to be the largest of all Dubrovnik beaches.
 It has plenty of amenities to make it tremendously suitable for everyone, young and old, active and lazy.
-Lifeguards oversee the shallow waters of the beach and bay, while the pedestrianized and shady walkway behind the beach is lined with coffee bars and restaurants.
-A bunch of Uvala Lapad Beach hotels make this is a great base for your Dubrovnik vacation.
+Lifeguards oversee the beach and bay’s shallow waters, while the pedestrianized and shady walkway behind the beach is lined with coffee bars and restaurants.
+A bunch of Uvala Lapad Beach hotels makes this is an excellent base for your Dubrovnik vacation.

 The Babin Kuk peninsula is where numerous hotels are located.
-This area is connected with the Old Town, the Pile Gate, by a reliable network of bus lines.
+This area is connected with the Old Town, the Pile Gate, by a reliable bus line network.
 Basically, every hotel has its own beach or at least has access to some sort of beach.
 Arguably the best beach in this area is Copacabana Beach.
 With the same name as that world-famous beach in Brazil, Copacabana Beach Croatia lies below the Valamar hotels.

-Facing the striking Dubrovnik bridge and offering views of Daksa Island, this concrete and pebble beach is exceptionally popular.
+Facing the striking Dubrovnik bridge and offering Daksa Island views, this concrete and pebble beach is exceptionally popular.
 Facilities are fantastic and varied.
-You can do everything from lazing away the afternoon on a lounge chair to renting jet skis and sea kayaks, parachute riding, banana boating and enjoying cocktails on the beach.
+You can do everything from lazing away the afternoon on a lounge chair to renting jet skis and sea kayaks, parachute riding, banana boating, and enjoying cocktails on the beach.
 This beach gets busy in summer, and it’s not hard to see why.

 Situated merely 10 kilometers from Dubrovnik, about halfway between the city and Cavtat, Mlini Beach is one of the best beaches in the Dubrovnik Riviera.
 Well-known for its lush Mediterranean vegetation, cultural and historical heritage, and excellent accommodations, this beach offers the seclusion and peace that some visitors to Dubrovnik might crave after spending a day or two in the Old Town.